 Schedule your colonoscopy in Illinois today

 Make smart decisions about your future and start the new year off right by placing your colon health in your hands.
-If you are 45 or older, have a higher risk due to your lifestyle, or have a history in your family of colon cancer, we encourage you to schedule a colonoscopy at GI Alliance of Illinois.
+If you are 45 or older, have a higher risk due to your lifestyle, or have a history in your family of colon cancer, we encourage you to schedule a colonoscopy at GI Alliance of Illinois in Chicago, Elgin, Peoria, Arlington Heights, Gurnee, Hinsdale, or the surrounding areas.
 This exam takes just around an hour or less to complete and can help you feel confident that your colon health is heading in the right direction.
 If you have questions or concerns, don't hesitate to address them with your colonoscopy doctor during your visit to one of our Illinois gastroenterology locations near you.